Performance & Quality Improvement

-The Performance and Quality Improvement (PQI) committee works to ensure MCSS programs are both effective and continually improve positive outcomes for families and individuals served by the organization.
+The Performance and Quality Improvement (PQI) committee work to ensure MCSS programs are effective and continually improve positive outcomes for families and individuals.
 Essentially, it proactively measures program outcomes and seeks to improve them.
 PQI is comprised of a team of dedicated staff members whose positions rotate annually.
-The committee presently includes FDRP staff, but will include a rotation cycle in the next fiscal year of staff from other parts of the agency.

-To accomplish its task, all staff identify opportunities for improvement, which are brought to the attention of the committee.
-The committee problem-solves obstacles that are impeding greater effectiveness, finds measurement points from which to assess improvement, initiates the necessary changes, and measures results that are ultimately shared within and outside the organization.
+To accomplish PQI checks, all staff identify opportunities for improvement, which are brought to the attention of the committee.
+The committee problem-solves obstacles, finds measurement points from which to assess improvement, initiates the necessary changes, and measures results.
+These results are ultimately shared within and outside the organization.

 Examples of PQI oversight include, and are not limited to:

-- Health and safety committee critical incidents and staff meeting minutes.
+- Recording health and safety committee critical incidents and staff meeting minutes.

 Our surveys indicate that clients are satisfied across the board.
 Applicants felt services made a positive difference in their lives and reported the following: